 Francisco Nunes is a senior researcher at Fraunhofer AICOS.
 With a background in informatics, he holds a PhD in Human-Computer Interaction from TU Wien.
 Francisco is an expert in user research, ethnographically informed design, user-centred design, participatory design approaches, and evaluation of technologies, especially in the healthcare domain.
 He has lectured at University of Porto, TU Wien, and University of Copenhagen.

 Ricardo Melo is a senior researcher at Fraunhofer AICOS.
 With a background in communication design and multimedia, he holds a PhD in Design from the Faculty of Fine Arts of the University of Porto.
 Ricardo is an expert in communication design, user experience, interaction, interface and game design, accessibility and usability.
 He currently lectures at the University of Porto and the Polytechnic Institute of Porto.

 > 75€ for students based in low- or middle-income countries, unemployed professionals, or people currently under financial strain;

 > 300€ for professionals

 Classes will take place online and have between 10 and 30 students.
 Registration is done online at registration-form up to 7 days before the beginning of the course.
 Payment is done by bank transfer to the following account PT50 0035 0328 0001 9909 5308 9.
-Participants’ registration will be temporary until payment is made and the receipt is emailed to firstname.lastname@example.org.
+In the unlikely case that not enough registrations are received, we will reimburse all prospective students who registered.
+If you have any questions please email firstname.lastname@example.org.